huiminwu/A-maze-ing/README.md

 None

 ## v1
-Change all Walls to Lava
+Change all Walls (except this one) to Lava

 Show the path of the explorer